bulletchicken/UHSValley/README.md

 # UHSValley
 UHS valley is a team of students who created the webapp YourHP.
-YourHP helps combat the negative mental health of gaming
+YourHP aims to combat the negative mental health of gaming.